cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 $ docker run --rm -it -v $(pwd):/exercise -w /exercise exercise-w2 ignite scaffold chain github.com/b9lab/other-world
 ```

-The idea behind it is that this is the blockchain backing a future metaverse.
+The idea is that this is the blockchain backing a future metaverse.
 The blockchain will account for anything of value in it.

 We have added: